Wants to stop bailing on relationships

 Dear Just need to know,

-If none of this seems to help, perhaps there are more complex issues that you need to deal with.
-No one ever said that mastering one's sexuality is supposed to be easy!
-Talking with a counselor may help you identify the underlying reasons for your feelings, actions, and behavior, and can help get you closer to what you want.Alice!
+If none of this seems to help, perhaps there are more complex issues underneath the surface that have affected your ability to be as intimate as you’d like.
+Talking with a mental health professional may help you identify the underlying reasons for your feelings, actions, and behavior, and can help get you closer to what you want.

 Submit a new comment